-These financial statements are prepared in accordance with Indian Accounting Standards (Ind-AS) and comply in all material respects with the Ind-AS and other applicable provisions of the Companies Act, 2013 ("the Companies Act").
+These financial statements are prepared in accordance with Indian Accounting Standards (Ind-AS) and comply in all material respects with the Ind-AS and other applicable provisions of the Companies Act, 2013 ("the Companies Act.").
 The Ind-AS are notified under Section 133 of the Act read with Rule 3 of the Companies (Indian Accounting Standards) Rules, 2015 as amended from time to time.

 For all periods up to and including the year ended March 31, 2017, the Company prepared its financial statements in accordance with accounting standards notified under the Companies (Accounting Standards) Rules, 2006 (as amended), read together with paragraph 7 of the Companies (Accounts) Rules, 2014 ("Previous GAAP").
-The actual date of transition to Ind-AS is April 1, 2017 for the financial year ended March 31, 2018 and so the financial statements for the year ended March 31, 2017 have also been translated to Ind-AS resulting in the balance sheet as of April 1, 2016 being redrawn to comply with Ind-AS.
+The date of transition to Ind-AS is April 1, 2016.
 These financial statements for the year ended March 31, 2018 are the first financial statements the Company has prepared in accordance with Ind-AS.
-Refer note 37 for an explanation of how the transition from Previous GAAP to Ind-AS has affected the Company's financial position, financial performance and cash flows.
+Refer Note 33 for an explanation of how the transition from Previous GAAP to Ind-AS has affected the Company's financial position, financial performance and cash flows.

-2.2 Basis of measuremen
+2.2 Basis of measurement